Norway vs Sweden: Which Scandinavian country should you visit?

 Dreaming of fjords and frolicking through forests?

-When you want to go everywhere (*raises hand*), picking your next travel destination isn’t easy.
-Especially when it’s between Norway and Sweden.
-Both countries are ridiculously beautiful (like take-your-breath-away kinda beautiful) and are home to some of the world’s happiest people; this is even more impressive considering how long and dark Scandinavian winters are.
+When you want to go everywhere (*raises hand*), picking your next travel destination can be tricky – especially when it’s between Norway and Sweden.
+Both countries are ridiculously beautiful (like, the take-your-breath-away kind), packed with rich culture and home to some of the world’s happiest people – no small feat given how long and dark Scandinavian winters are.

-In an ideal world you’d jump on Intrepid’s Taste of Scandinavia trip to explore Norway, Sweden and Denmark.
-But if annual leave or budget allows for only one country, which will it be?
+In an ideal world, you’d jump on Intrepid’s Taste of Scandinavia trip to explore Norway, Sweden and Denmark.
+But if annual leave or budget limits you to one country, which will it be?
 We’ve broken down the top considerations to help you make the call.

 Cities